Behavioral Reasoning Theory

 Despite the power of such theorizing above to predict and explain the psychological states underlying specific behaviors, they have difficulty describing, explaining, and visualizing the larger behavior in rich complex human systems.
 Thus, judgment and decision concepts above are subsumed within components in dynamic network theory, which attempts to explain complex systems in multiple contexts at multiple levels, while remaining connected to underlying psychological models that have strong scientific support.

-What's New with BRT?
+What's New with BRT in Applied Decision Making?

 The Lab's work has taken propositions from behavioral reasoning theory and applied them to help people make important decisions in their lives.
 Using advanced survey tools and computer programming, Westaby created the Decision Making Calculator.
 This uses his Pro, Con, and Counterargument approach, grounded in the theory, to also predict decision confidence, satisfaction, and potentially mitigated regret.